Everything You Ever Wanted to Know About the Spine

 Thoracic Spinal Segment (the Upper and Mid Back)

 The thoracic spine consists of 12 vertebrae, denoted T1 to T12.
-The thoracic spine at the back, along with the rib cage on both sides and the sternum at the front, form the skeleton portion of the thorax.
+The thoracic spine at the back, along with the rib cage on both sides and the sternum at the front, forms the skeleton portion of the thorax.
 A healthy thoracic spine will have a posterior convexity curvature (kyphosis).
 The rib cage and the thoracic spine help to support and protect the vital internal organs of the human body.

 Lumbar spine and the Lumbosacral Spinal Segments